Litter in the United States

-and is punishable by a fine of up to $2,500 and 5 years in prison.
-This is in addition to penalties for "placing offensive substances in waters, on highways or other property" which is a Class A misdemeanor and carries with it a maximum fine of $6,250 and 10 years in prison.
+and is punishable by a fine of up to $2,500 and 6 months imprisonment.
+This is in addition to penalties for "placing offensive substances in waters, on highways or other property" which is a Class A misdemeanor and carries a maximum fine of $6,250 and 12 months imprisonment.

 Littering Surveys and Rankings

 Since the 1970s, over 70 studies measuring littering, its contents and impacts on local and state governments, have taken place in both the United States and Canada, according to Reducing Litter on Roadsides by the Transportation Board of the National Research Academies.

 More recently, litter has been identified as a problem for storm water systems, prompting litter surveys to determine the characterization of storm water trash and the extent to which various components of litter contribute to this problem.

 Citizen Cleanup in the United States

 The "Caught Doing Good!" campaign, started by the Pennsylvania Resources Council, implemented a system that rewarded citizens who were caught using proper receptacles to dispose of their trash in city streets.

 National CleanUp Day is held annually on the third Saturday in September.